SchenkelT/PythonAPC/README.md

 ## Controling device

 Control a APC PDU using a simple Python menu.
-Choose what you want to get and the corresponding script will get the info from the PDU.
+Choose what you want to get and the script will get the info from the PDU.

 ```bash
 APC Control options